Nathan-Bernardo/awesome-autonomous-cars/README.md

 * [Battery Testing](https://www.mpoweruk.com/testing.htm)

 ## UI/UX Design
 While sensors, battery technology, and AI have made vehicles achieve self-driving, another component that shouldn't be overlooked is the UX/UI design.
 While the technology is there, the vehicle must be able to convey to the passenger that it can be trusted.
-During the development, it is important that developers have a user-centered design approach - an iterative design process where designers focus on the users and their needs in each phase of the desing process.
+During the development, it is important that developers have a user-centered design approach - an iterative design process where designers focus on the users and their needs in each phase of the design process.
 Below is a list of articles and books that emphasize the UI/UX design in the auto industry.
 * [Tesla’s Touchscreen UI: A Case Study of Car-Dashboard User Interface](https://www.nngroup.com/articles/tesla-big-touchscreen/)
 * [Human Factors Design Guidance For Driver-Vehicle Interfaces](https://www.nhtsa.gov/sites/nhtsa.gov/files/documents/812360_humanfactorsdesignguidance.pdf)
 * [WHY AUTOMOTIVE LEADERS CANNOT IGNORE THE CASE MEGATREND](https://www.infopulse.com/blog/why-automotive-leaders-cannot-ignore-the-case-megatrend/)